EvidenceBackedPoliticalBeliefs/Beliefs/README.md

 #### War
 Now if we shift back to humans, we see that we already sanction murder on a mass scale during exigent circumstances.
 We routinely kill many people in wars, including civilians, because we have determined it to be the least morally negative act.

 The idea that rational moral calculation, necessarily leads to a slippery slope that eventually ends in genocide is not borne out by reality.
-The fact we already do these calculations on a frequent basis provides us the experimental evidence we need to dismiss this.
+The fact we already do these calculations on a regular basis provides us the experimental evidence we need to dismiss this.
 (Let alone the alternative is *irrational* moral calculation?)

 War necessitates eradication of the opposition's army, if your country is being invaded you will find very quickly that you're suddenly OK with mass killing.
 If an entire population fights tooth and nail to the very end, then you will likely carry out a genocide whether you like it or not.